NotCampeur/Conway_game/life's_game/README.md

 # LIFE'S GAME

-The project aim to recreate the Conway's game.
+The project aim to recreate the Conway's game in Cpp using SDL2

 # The rules:
     -Any live cell with fewer than two live neighbours dies, as if by underpopulation.